igniterealtime/Smack/documentation/providers.md

-When no extension provider is registered for an element name and namespace combination, Smack will store all top-level elements of the sub-packet in the DefaultPacketExtension object and then attach it to the packet.
+When no extension provider is registered for an element name and namespace combination, Smack will store all top-level elements of the sub-packet in the StandardExtensionElement object and then attach it to the packet.

 Management of these providers is accomplished via the [ProviderManager]() class.
 There are multiple ways to add providers to the manager.